-At September 30, 2011, the Bank had \$36,578,875 of Treasury borrowings for non-FCRA related loans, with interest rates ranging from 0.000% to 8.961%, and maturity dates from October 3, 2011 to January 2, 2046.
-Additionally, at September 30, 2011, the Bank had \$9,230,123 of Treasury borrowings used to fund guaranteed loans based on the FCRA with interest rates ranging from 1.600% to 4.723%, and a maturity date of September 30, 2050.
+For certain borrowings used to fund certain guaranteed loans based on FCRA, the interest rate is determined annually by the borrowing agencies using FCRA and Office of Management and Budget guidelines.
+At September 30, 2012, the Bank had \$17,121,965 of Treasury borrowings used to fund guaranteed loans based on FCRA with interest rates ranging from 1.000% to 4.723%, and a maturity date of September 30, 2050.
+Under FCRA borrowing procedures, borrowings from Treasury do not capitalize interest.